-Having a combination of approved window locks and approved door locks, especially on the main entrance to your home and ground floor and patio windows, should help your chances of getting a discount on your home insurance premiums.
+You should consider having a combination of approved window locks and approved door locks, especially on the main entrance to your home and ground floor and patio windows.
+This should help your chances of getting a discount on your home insurance premiums.

-If you do not already have any of these locks installed, then it could feel like a bit of an expensive investment to get them fitted in.
+If you don't already have any of these locks installed, then it could feel like a bit of an expensive investment to get them fitted in.
 However, in the long term, it could be worthwhile, as first of all it should actually decrease your chances of being burgled.
 And as a bonus, through discounted home insurance premiums, you could end up recovering some of that money you already spent.

-Remember, it is always worth shopping around for a good home insurance deal on a comparison website like Uswitch.
+Remember, it's always worth shopping around for a good home insurance deal.
 And always check the terms of the policy, such as what security standards they expect you to adhere to, as any failings could invalidate a future claim.